Chief Operating Officer

 Related functions

-Other C-suite practices you may want to compare with the COO mandate.
+Other C-suite practices you may want to compare with the Chief Operating Officer mandate.

 All functions